 - What do I do with new Petzl Newton harnesses that are in stock in my warehouse/shop?
 Control all of your Petzl NEWTON harnesses, new or in service, produced up to Series Number 11365xxxxx as soon as possible, before sale or use, using the procedure available on www.petzl.com.

 - What is being done to inform all the potential owners of this product?

 With the help of our international distribution network we can directly inform all the distributors and retailers of our products throughout the world.
 We are also communicating this information to the users with an alert on www.petzl.com and other related information websites, and we will push this notice on our social media platforms (Petzl Facebook Page and twitter@petzl).
 The information is also to be published in press and on noticeboards in retail shops.
 We are also asking our distribution network to directly inform end users with their customer relation databases.

 - How many Newton harnesses are involved in this action?

 By measure of precaution, we have taken the decision to include all Petzl NEWTON harnesses produced since the year 2002.
 As a consequence, there are tens of thousands of harnesses which need to be controlled.

-- In the control procedure, you mention a margin for "error of measurement" What does this
+- In the control procedure, you mention a margin for "error of measurement" What does this mean?